imxade/Svelte-template/about/about.md

 ## About Me 👨‍💻

 Hey <span class="wave">👋</span>
 **Rituraj** here.
-Tech has always been exciting, especially open-source, because transparency matters.
-The focus is on building for people, not just machines.
-Collaboration is key, and blogging shows up now and then to share thoughts and ideas.
+Technology has always excited me especially open source, because transparency matters.
+For me, it’s about building for people, not just for machines.
+Collaboration plays a key role, and occassionally I share my thoughts through blogging.

-Don't think overhead or execution order justifies asynchronous functions not being the default.

-Cozy looks, automation and full control over the system is a must, hence Linux is my way.
-It started with Artix, then shifted to NixOS, the declarative setup feels clean and efficient, even with systemd in the mix.

-Local-first should define the future.
-WebAssembly and WebGPU are helping to make it possible, while closing the gap between native and web apps.
-Also cheering hard for RISC-V and the openness it brings.

-There's a strong pull toward theoretical frameworks like Interaction Calculus for implicit parallel computing.
-The idea is to challenge current algorithms and operating systems to treat parallelism as the default, as if serial computing never existed in the first place.

-XR is another thrilling space, blending the digital and physical worlds.
-It's opening up possibilities in medical fields like eye treatment and physical activites, pretty much the kind of future people imagined 50 years ago.
-The fascination extends to computation theory too lambda calculus, automated proofs, parallelism, game engines, and even physical mechanics.
+I believe asynchronous execution should be the default, much like how the BEAM VM (Erlang/Elixir) treats concurrency as a natural building block.
+I’m also keeping an eye on RISC-V and photonic chips.

+When it comes to operating systems, I value coziness, automation, and full control that’s why NixOS is my go to, Declarative setups feels the cleanest, cant wait for [Mobile NixOS' GSI](https://github.com/mobile-nixos/mobile-nixos/issues/818).

+Keeping the bigger picture in mind might just be a habit because whenever I revisit past decisions, I usually land on the same conclusions.
+That’s why I’ve learned to document the reasoning behind what I build, at least when it comes to code.

+I'm also drawn towards computation theories, like Interaction Calculus providing implicit parallel evaluation (computing).
+Alongside this, I also want to explore lambda calculus, automated proofs, parallelism, game engines, and even the mechanics of physical systems.
+I enjoy reimagining fundamentals for example, wondering what computing might look like if concepts such as serialization had never existed.

+Another space I find exciting is Extended Reality it blends the digital and physical worlds and could completely change the way we interact with software.
+It’s already unlocking possibilities in healthcare, from eye treatments to physical therapy, and feels like the kind of sci-fi future people dreamed about decades ago.

-Dreaming of a world where jobs aren’t tied to survival.
-People creating and contributing because they want to, not because they have to.
-Maybe AI can help to some extent.
+Finally, I dream of a world where jobs aren’t tied to survival, where people create and contribute because they want to, not because they have to.
+Maybe AI can help us edge closer to that vision.

 Thanks for dropping by!